-What Is Scalp Build Up and How to Prevent It?
+What Cause the Scalp Build Up and How to Prevent It

 The scalp build-up is an ailment that not many people pay attention to, as they are more focused on caring for their facial skin.
 However, there are a myriad of agents that harm the scalp skin, triggering the excess residue condition that leads to hair receding if not addressed immediately.
 This article comes to talk you through this topic, giving definitions, tips and remedies for getting rid of excess nasties on your scalp.